rameshkv/test/README.md

 # How to run the application?
-Please follow the following steps.
+Please do the following steps.

 # To start the server
 1. Go to "server" folder run the following command in CLI/terminal